fingerprintjs/cdn/contributing.md

 ```

 Connect the lambda function to the distribution.
+Reload the browser page, otherwise the console may ignore the role changes.
 Go to [Lambda / Functions](https://console.aws.amazon.com/lambda/home#/functions).
 Open the created function.
 Add a trigger: CloudFront.
 Fill the fields: